 - Forest affected by harvesting or other disturbances, in which trees are being or have been regenerated by a combination of natural and artificial regeneration with species typical of natural forests in that site, and where many of the above-ground and below-ground characteristics of the natural forest are still present.
-In boreal and north temperate forests which are naturally composed of only one or few tree species, a combination of natural and artificial regeneration to regenerate forest of the same native species, with most of the principal characteristics and key elements of native ecosystems of that site, is not by itself considered as conversion to plantations. - Natural forests which are maintained by traditional silvicultural practices

-- including natural or assisted natural regeneration. - Well-developed secondary or colonizing forest of native species which has regenerated in non-forest areas. - The definition of 'natural forest' may include areas described as wooded ecosystems, woodland and savanna.
+In boreal and north temperate forests which are naturally composed of only one or few tree species, a combination of natural and artificial regeneration to regenerate forest of the same native species, with most of the principal characteristics and key elements of native ecosystems of that site, is not by itself considered as conversion to plantations. - Natural forests which are maintained by traditional silvicultural practices including natural or assisted natural regeneration. - Well-developed secondary or colonizing forest of native species which has regenerated in non-forest areas. - The definition of 'natural forest' may include areas described as wooded ecosystems, woodland and savanna.

-The description of natural forests and their principal characteristics and key elements may be further defined in FSC Forest Stewardship Standards, with appropriate descriptions or examples.
 (Source: FSC-STD-01-001 V5-2.
-For a full explanation of this definition, refer to the India FSS or FSC-STD-01-001 V5-2)
+For a full explanation of this definition, refer to the Thailand FSS or FSC-STD-01-001 V5-2)